CopperBadger/fastyle/README.md

 # fastyle
-Chrome extension to restyle and enhance FurAffinity.net
+Chrome and Firefox extension to restyle and enhance FurAffinity.net

 ### Wait No Longer!
 If you cry yourself to sleep at night wondering if FA is *ever* going to update their UI, cry no more!
 Your prayers have been answered!

-The **FAStyle** Chrome Extension restyles and enhances FurAffinity.net with [Bootstrap](http://getbootstrap.com/) and [jQuery](http://jquery.com/) so you can stay furry without being trapped in the Internet of the 90s.
+The **FAStyle** Extension restyles and enhances FurAffinity.net with [Bootstrap](http://getbootstrap.com/) and [jQuery](http://jquery.com/) so you can stay furry without being trapped in the Internet of the 90s.